 Signs of Humidity Problems in the House

-- Condensation: As you’re staring out of the window on a crisp winter morning, you might notice water beading on the glass.
-This is a tell-tale sign that there’s too much moisture inside your house.
+- Condensation: As you’re staring out the window on a crisp winter morning, you might notice water beading on the glass.
+This is a tell-tale sign of too much moisture inside your house.

-- Mold spots: Mold is the last thing we want to see within the comfort of our home, but it can happen if the humidity is high.
-Check the walls, floors and ceilings for any signs of mold.
-If you see mold, call a professional for assessment — they can run tests to ensure it isn’t black mold.
+- Mold spots: Mold is the last thing we want to see within the comfort of our homes, but it can happen if the humidity is high.
+Check the walls, floors, and ceilings for any signs of mold.
+If you see mold, call a professional for assessment — they can run mold tests to ensure it isn’t black mold.

 - Musty odor: If you have excess moisture in your house, a musty odor is likely present.
-You might notice this in the basement, entrances, garage and crawl spaces.
+You might notice this in the basement, entrances, garage, and crawl spaces.
 Dehumidifying your home should help.
-If not, the musty odor could also be a sign of mold.
+If not, the musty odor could be a sign of mold.

-- Allergies: Dampness has been shown to affect your health, especially if you’re allergic or asthmatic.
-It can cause respiratory issues with symptoms such as wheezing, coughing and infections (2).
+- Allergies: Dampness has been shown to affect your health, especially if you have allergies or asthma.
+It can cause respiratory issues with symptoms such as wheezing, coughing, and infections (2).